 - While technically forbidden, there is testimonial proof that Nazi German officers, guards, and soldiers, as well as their collaborators, raped prisoners in various camps, including Auschwitz, Ravensbrück, and Skarzysko-Kamienna, a labor camp, according to eyewitness accounts at the USC Shoah Foundation Institute for Visual History and Israel’s Yad Vashem archive.
 They also raped victims who were about to be executed in pits in the east.

-- Rape was often part and parcel with looting, which was also technically forbidden in Nazi-occupied Europe.
+- Rape was often part and parcel of looting, which was also technically forbidden in Nazi-occupied Europe.
 Germans would force their way into homes, driving out the inhabitants while stealing valuables and raping women.
 Sometimes looting was merely the pretense under which soldiers committed acts of sexualized violence.
 Sinnreich writes in Sexual Violence: "Sometimes soldiers broke into homes just so they could demand victims to sexually abuse."
 As a Warsaw doctor testified: "One continually hears of the raping of Jewish girls in Warsaw.
 The Germans suddenly enter a house and rape 15- or 16-year-old girls in the presence of their parents or relatives."

 - Sex for survival.
 Sometimes those who hid Jewish women and girls, the so-called "righteous,” raped them in lieu of payment or to wield power over them.
 Survival was the tradeoff.
 The same was sometimes true in the camps, when women found themselves at the mercy of guards or prisoners, who could mete out a small portion of bread in exchange for sex.
 That could literally mean continued existence.
 There are also testimonies on how there were forced marriages or fake marriages with male partisans for survival.
 These are a more complex form of sexualized violence in which women found themselves seeking the protection of a fellow partisan while in hiding, often in the woods.
 In other cases, attractive girls in ghettos were passed to the Nazis to prevent deportation of an entire town.